 The energy efficiency of microalgae, more specifically Spirulina platensis M2 strain [17], is derived from the electricity produced by the power source which is converted to light with lamps, part of which is absorbed by the microorganisms for photosynthesis.
 The microorganisms are then centrifuged, which consumes 8 kWh/m for centrifugation to concentrate from 0.4% solid mass [36] to 22%, resulting in 2.0 kWh/kg SCP.
 Finally, they are dried to a powder.
 CO2 capture and spray drying are accounted for using the same values as HOB.
 The conversion efficiency of sunlight to microalgae biomass is expected to be 3%-9% [39] and the photosynthetically active radiation (PAR) of sunlight is about 50% [40], which means the expected value of photosynthetically active light to biomass is within the range of 6-18%.
 The PAR of the lamp that would be used is expected to be between that of an HID lamp (40%) and a state of the art LED lamp (80%) [41].
-These values translate to a light to biomass efficiency, is between 41.4% [42] and 81% [43], from which an electricity to biomass efficiency of 1.0-11.7% can be obtained.
-Including the energy for water removal and $CO_2$ capture, the overall efficiency of electricity to microalgae SCP biomass is between 1.0%-7.7%.
+These values translate to a light to biomass efficiency range of 2.4%-14.4%.
+The expected energy efficiency of conversion from electricity to light, or wall-plug efficiency, is between 41.4% [42] and 81% [43], from which an electricity to biomass efficiency of 1.0-11.7% can be obtained.
+Including the energy for water removal and CO2 capture, the overall efficiency of electricity to microalgae SCP biomass is between 1.0% and 7.7%.
 The lower bound of the photosynthetically active light to biomass value is in agreement with that of an integrated algae production and life support system, known as the Micro Ecological Life Support System Alternative (MELISSA) [44].
 MELISSA uses halogen lamps with a notably inefficient expected PAR of 15% and wall-plug efficiency of 5%, to obtain 25.3 g dry/day with an energy use of 7 kW [45], which results in electricity to biomass efficiency of 0.05%.
 From these, a value of photosynthetically active light to biomass of approximately 6.8% can be back calculated, very close to the expected lower bound of 6%.

-2.4 Power generation methods
+2.4.
+Power generation methods